 - Amongst the data we collect from you may be medical (including injury) information.
-We will hold this where you (or your parent) have given consent, so that we can ensure we are aware of your condition and can that you are supported appropriately.
+We will hold this where you (or your parent) have given consent, so that we can ensure we are aware of your condition and can ensure that you are supported appropriately.

 - Where you work in a particular role within the game, you may be required to undergo a Disclosure & Barring Service check using the FA’s DBS system.
 The result of this check will be input into your Whole Game System (WGS) record.

 What does this policy cover?